xmtp/xmtp-js/packages/frames-client/README.md

 });

-// If the button action type was `post` const updatedFrameMetadata = await framesClient.proxy.post(framePostUrl, payload);
+// If the button action type was `post` const updatedFrameMetadata = await framesClient.proxy.post( framePostUrl, payload,
+);
 // If the button action type was `post_redirect` const { redirectedTo } = await framesClient.proxy.postRedirect(
   framePostUrl,